GRIFFINCollaboration/griffin-dashboard/static/xTags/DAQ/README.md

 `<widget-DAQ>` visualizes trigger request and accept rates for every DAQ node, as well as providing a histogram of those rates per detector system.

 ###Loop Behvior
-`<widget-DAQ>` participates in the usual update loop that governs all MarkII pages.  `this.update` is called, triggering a refetch of data from all digitizers, and the routing of the returned data to the correct places in the visualization.
+`<widget-DAQ>` participates in the usual update loop that governs all dashboard pages.  `this.update` is called, triggering a refetch of data from all digitizers, and the routing of the returned data to the correct places in the visualization.
 In principle, this loop could fetch aggregated data from the collectors or master - once data aggregation is implemented.

 ###Methods
 The following are some of `<widget-DAQ>`'s more interesing methods; the rest are either generic or do essentially what their name says.